chrislewis/MonadsForReal/presentation/intro/intro.md

 !SLIDE

-Every collection in Scala is a kind of monad.
+Every collection in Scala is a kind of monad because they satisfy the monad laws*.
 Consider ``List``:

 * ``List[A]``